WarpWing/Sidekick/README.md

     export DISCORD_TOKEN="your_token"
     cargo run

 Note: Default behavior will have the database write to `sidekick.db` in the current directory.
-Override that path with by exporting `DATABASE_PATH` with a new value.
+If you'd like to change that, you can export `DATABASE_PATH` with a new value.